dedica-team/nivio/docs/source/output.rst

 Background fill
 ^^^^^^^^^^^^^^^

-While icon (see :ref:`External Images`) is rendered as centered image on the node, fill is used to paint the entire background and is more suitable to be used with images, photos, and so on.
+While icon (see :ref:`External Images` above) is rendered as centered image on the node, fill is used to paint the entire background and is more suitable to be used with images, photos, and so on.

 .. code-block:: yaml